Options for Paying Your Rent

 6. Local Housing Allowance (Formerly Housing Benefit)

-Local Housing Allowance is usually paid every four weeks in arrears, by the Local Authority and should be requested to be paid direct to Haig Housing for your convenience and peace of mind.
+Local Housing Allowance is usually paid every four weeks (in arrears) by the local authority and should be requested to be paid directly to Haig Housing for your convenience.

 7. Universal Credit Housing Element

-Housing Element is usually paid monthly in arrears to the claimant.
+The Universal Credit Housing Element is usually paid monthly (in arrears) to the claimant.
 Any payments relating to your housing costs should be passed on immediately to Haig Housing.

-Rents for priority qualifying beneficiaries should not exceed 28% of the net average household income in a local area for any Haig property.
+Rents for priority-qualifying beneficiaries should not exceed 28% of the net average household income in a local area for any Haig home.
+To apply for Living Rent, please download a form.